Yot-3/Plyro-v0.2/README.md

 │   ├── main-menu.html            # HTML structure of the Main Menu (dashboard) page
 │   ├── point-of-sale.html        # HTML structure of the Point of Sale page - Not Operational
 │   ├── purchase-order.html       # HTML structure of the Purchase Orders page - Not Operational
+│   ├──template-view.html         # HTML structure of the Template View page - Not Operational
 │   ├──template.html              # HTML structure of the Template page - Not Operational
 │   └── style
 │       ├── cycle-counts.css       # CSS styles for the cycle counts page